jamesbuckett/ckad-questions/01-ckad-workload.md

 # Dry run; print the corresponding API objects without creating them

-kubectl run nginx --image=nginx --dry-run=client
+kubectl run nginx --image=nginx --dry-run=client ### This example matches most closely to the question.

 # Start a nginx pod, but overload the spec with a partial set of values parsed from JSON